ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 of specific formulas appearing in the program or its proof.
 The user then has a variety of options available for correcting the problem.

-When specifying and implementing a system in IVy, it's important to understand the decidable fragment, and also how verification conditions are produced.
+When specifying and implementing a system in Ivy, it's important to understand the decidable fragment, and also how verification conditions are produced.
 This understanding will help to plan a specification in advance to achieve decidable verification conditions,